FireGoblin/golangTypeGraph/README.md

 Flags for golangTypeGraph:

   	-depth int
-		maximum depth of recursively searching imports (default 1) -env string
+    	maximum depth of recursively searching imports (default 1) -edgeless
+    	include nodes that have no edges connected to them (default true) -env string
     	environment variable to use instead of GOPATH (default "GOPATH") -exports
     	marks whether only exported nodes are shown
   	-file string
     	file to parse on, relative to $GOPATH/src (default "github.com/firegoblin/golangTypeGraph") -imax int
-    	the maximum number of structs implementing an interface before edges are not drawn (default 9)
+    	the maximum number of structs implementing an interface before edges are not drawn (default 9) -pkg string
-  	-pkg string
-    	the package that will not have its types prefiexed with package name (default "main")
+    	the package that will not have its types prefiexed with package name (default "main") -test
-  	-test
     	whether or not to include test files in the graph